klum-dsl/klum-ast/wiki/Model-Phases.md

 ## AutoCreate (10)

-Not yet implemented.
 The AutoCreate phase will create objects that are marked with `@AutoCreate` and have not been created yet.

 ## AutoLink (20)